franneck94/UdemyTS/Chapter2/GenericFunctions/README.md

 In TypeScript, generics are used when we want to describe a correspondence between two values.

-Note: Having too many type parameters or using constraints where they aren’t needed can make inference less successful.
+Note: Having too many type parameters or using constraints where they arent needed can make inference less successful.